telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 }'
 ```

--   Every device or type of devices configured to use a secured Context Broker must be provided with a Trust Token Id in
+-   Every device or type of devices configured to use a secured Context Broker must be provided with a Trust Token ID in
     its configuration.
--   Before any request is sent to a secured Context Broker, the IoT Agent uses the Trust Token Id to generate a
+-   Before any request is sent to a secured Context Broker, the IoT Agent uses the Trust Token ID to generate a
     temporary access token, that is attached to the request (in the `X-Auth-token` header) (using Keystone API
     https://developer.openstack.org/api-ref/identity/v3-ext/#consuming-a-trust).